Young Kim

-In 2018, Kim was the Republican nominee in California's 39th congressional district, narrowly losing to Democrat Gil Cisneros in the general election.
-In 2020, Kim defeated Cisneros in a rematch.
-Along with Steel and David Valadao, Kim was among the first three Republican candidates to unseat an incumbent House Democrat in California since 1994.

-A member of the Republican Party, Young Kim served as the California State Assemblywoman for the 65th district from 2014 to 2016, defeating the incumbent Democrat Sharon Quirk-Silva in 2014.
+Prior to serving in Congress, Kim served in the California State Assemblywoman, representing the 65th district from 2014 to 2016, defeating the incumbent Democrat Sharon Quirk-Silva in 2014.
 Kim lost the seat in a rematch with Quirk-Silva in 2016.
 Kim was the first South Korean-born Republican woman elected to the California State Legislature.

+Kim was first elected to Congress in 2020, defeating Democratic incumbent Gil Cisneros in a rematch.
+In the 2020 United States House of Representatives elections, Kim, Michelle Steel, and Marilyn Strickland became the first Korean-American women elected to the United States Congress.
+Along with Steel and David Valadao, Kim was among the first three Republican candidates to unseat an incumbent House Democrat in California since 1994.

 Early life and education

-Kim was born in 1962 in Inchon, South Korea, and spent her childhood in Seoul.
+Kim was born in 1962 in Incheon, South Korea, and spent her childhood in Seoul.
 She and her family left South Korea in 1975, living first in Guam, where she finished junior high school, and then Hawaii, where she attended high school.
 She has a bachelor's degree in business administration from the University of Southern California.